formancehq/payments/pkg/paymentclient/docs/PaymentData.md

 ### NewPaymentData

-`func NewPaymentData(provider string, status string, value PaymentDataValue, date time.Time, ) *PaymentData`
+`func NewPaymentData(provider string, status string, id string, value PaymentDataValue, date time.Time, ) *PaymentData`

 NewPaymentData instantiates a new PaymentData object This constructor will assign default values to properties that have it defined,